 5.1 Rates and Charges Regulation

 Under 49 U.S.C. § 47129, the DOT has authority to resolve disputes concerning airport fees.
-The DOT Policy Regarding Airport Rates and Charges (originally 1996, amended 2008, consolidated 2013) establishes that rates charged to aeronautical users must be "fair and reasonable" under two overlapping tests.
+The DOT Policy Regarding Airport Rates and Charges (originally 1996, amended 2008, consolidated 2013) establishes that rates charged to aeronautical users may be "fair and reasonable" under two overlapping tests.

 Airlines may challenge airport rates by requesting a DOT determination.
 The DOT evaluates whether charges are reasonable under these standards.
-Federal law does not mandate a single rate-setting methodology—airports may use residual, compensatory, or hybrid approaches—but whichever method is chosen must produce rates that pass both tests.
+Federal law does not mandate a single rate-setting methodology—airports may use residual, compensatory, or hybrid approaches—but whichever method is chosen may produce rates that pass both tests.

 5.2 Revenue Use and the Diversion Prohibition

-• 49 U.S.C. § 47133: Extends the revenue-use restriction to all airports receiving federal assistance, with no expiration—the restriction persists "so long as the airport is used as an airport."
+- 49 U.S.C. § 47133: Extends the revenue-use restriction to all airports receiving federal assistance, with no expiration—the restriction persists "so long as the airport is used as an airport."

 Prohibited diversions include payments to the city general fund, excessive tax-equivalency payments, and subsidies to non-airport services.
 Permissible uses include capital improvements, operating expenses, debt service, and documented administrative overhead.
-The FAA enforces these rules through funding withholding and civil penalties, and the DOT Inspector General conducts audits of major airports.
+The FAA enforces these rules through funding withholding and civil penalties, and the DOT Inspector General conducts audits of airports.

 5.3 Federal Funding Mechanisms